jonlighthall/config/cygwin/readme.md

 Windows integration
 -------------------

-Add cygwin to path to use linux commands from the Windows command prompt.
+Add cygwin to path to use Linux commands from the Windows command prompt.
 Under System Properties, Advanced, Environment Variables..., select Path in the System variables window and click Edit....
 Click new and enter `C:\cygwin\bin`.